 One cannot discuss the gothic chapbook phenomenon without also briefly addressing the development of the circulating library as a "front" so to speak for its own publishing house, William Lane's Minerva Press being the most famous example.
 Lane's Circulating Library opened in 1770 in London and had ten thousand items in circulation by 1794 (Birkhead).
-By 1775, circulating libraries were widespread and viewed with more than a little class suspicion.
-For example, Sir Anthony Absolute in Richard Sheridan's comedy The Rivals says to Mrs. Malaprop: "Madam, a circulating library in a town is as an evergreen tree of diabolical knowledge!
+We know that circulating libraries were widespread and viewed with more than a little class suspicion by 1775, because Sir Anthony Absolute in Richard Sheridan's comedy The Rivals says to Mrs. Malaprop: "Madam, a circulating library in a town is as an evergreen tree of diabolical knowledge!
 It blossoms through the year!-And depend on it, Mrs. Malaprop, that they who are so fond of handling the leaves will long for the fruit at last" (I; 2).
 This interesting metaphor suggests that the chapbooks may be the "leaves," but the "fruit" is something much more valuable: the possession of culture, class, and cultivation that cheap access to literacy provides.

-[While the upper classes viewed circulating libraries with suspicion for the easy access they provided to a modicum of culture, they were viewed by the middle class as important moral guardians to the working class.
+But just as circulating libraries were viewed with suspicion by the upper classes for the easy access they provided to gaining a modicum of culture, so were they seen as important for the role they played as moral guardians to the working class.
 In the how-to pamphlet The Use of Circulating Libraries Considered (1797), circulating libraries were specifically encouraged to avoid stocking too many chapbooks and pamphlets, but to have 79% of their stock in fiction.
 However, library proprietors were also urged to consider the following advice: "Reading and instruction should be universal-the humbler walks of life require much culture; for this purpose I would recommend to their perusal, books of authenticity, in preference to those of entertainment only."
-From this advice one can infer that the preferable form of fiction was the morally didactic ("the novel") rather than the "romance" (or gothic).
-The upper class saw the very existence of these libraries, however, as playing a disruptive role in the distribution of cultural materials that encouraged the working classes in their misguided and even dangerous social aspirations; (Blakey 111-24; Jacobs 157-235; Potter 114-36; and Hume).
+From this advice we can infer that the preferable form of fiction was of the morally didactic variety ("the novel") rather than of the "romance" (or gothic) type.
+The very existence of these libraries, though, was seen as playing a disruptive role in the distribution of cultural materials that were viewed by the upper classes as encouraging the working classes in their misguided amd even dangerous social aspirations (Blakey 111-24; Jacobs 157-235; Potter 114-36; and Hume).
 Richter, for instance, connects the rise of circulating libraries with the increase in more naïve readers (1988; 126), while Punter argues the opposite, claiming that the "confidence trick" that gothic authors play on their readers (making them believe in phantoms only to sneer at the belief) actually "demands a type of discrimination largely unnecessary in the reading of earlier realist fiction" (1996; 96).

-As literacy rates increased among the lower classes (Stone), the demand for reading materials for them increased as well.
+As literacy rates increased among the lower classes (Stone), the demand for reading materials for them proportionally increased as well.
 It is difficult to know exactly what proportion of the working class purchased their own chapbooks or opted instead to obtain them through a circulating library as either a subscriber or a day-borrower (the latter option would have been the much more economical route to borrowing).
 Either way, through the act of reading the chapbooks, the lower classes were participating in the ideological and intellectual struggles of their culture.
 If they could not afford to attend the opera or theater productions in even the "illegitimate" theaters of London, they could read highly condensed redactions and much simplified abridged versions of Walpole, Reeve, Radcliffe, or Lewis's long novels.
-Doing so allowed the working classes, they thought, to have the same reading experience as the elite and therefore the same access to and ownership of their luxury items
+Doing so allowed the working classes, they thought, to have the same reading experience that the elite experienced and therefore the same access to and ownership of their culture's luxury items.